Michaeljmeyer3/AngularNGRX/README.md

 # AngularNGRX
-A quick spin of Angular 6 with NGRX 6.
-Provides baseline app for extending.
+A quick Angular 6 with NGRX 6 sandbox.